Li-ReDBox/gdacap/README.txt

 	PerlSetVar ANDSConfig configfile
 </Location>

+Website resource:
+[folders]/resources = /resources/gdacap # This is web site path.
+Used for web applcations.

 If the package is not going to be used with Apache mod_perl, add the path to @INC. One example solution is to add GDACAP to @INC by using ENVIRONMENT variable PERLLIB or PERL5LIB:
     export PERLLIB=WHERE_GDACAP_IS